e-zhang/GetData-CourseProject/CodeBook.md

 ## FFT of Body Acceleration Accelerometer Data

-fBodyAcc-mean()-X, fBodyAcc-mean()-Y, fBodyAcc-mean()-Z: the mean value of the FFT of the measured accelerometer data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyAcc-mean()-X, fBodyAcc-mean()-Y, fBodyAcc-mean()-Z: the mean value of the FFT of the measured accelerometer data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-fBodyAcc-std()-X, fBodyAcc-std()-Y, fBodyAcc-std()-Z: the std value of the FFT of the measured accelerometer data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyAcc-std()-X, fBodyAcc-std()-Y, fBodyAcc-std()-Z: the std value of the FFT of the measured accelerometer data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 fBodyAccMag-mean(): the mean value of the FFT of the magnitude of the three dimensional body acceleration signal

 fBodyAccMag-std(): the std value of the FFT of the magnitude of the three dimensional body acceleration signal

-fBodyAccJerk-mean()-X, fBodyAccJerk-mean()-Y, fBodyAccJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the acceleromter data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyAccJerk-mean()-X, fBodyAccJerk-mean()-Y, fBodyAccJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the acceleromter data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-fBodyAccJerk-std()-X, fBodyAccJerk-std()-Y, fBodyAccJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the acceleromter data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyAccJerk-std()-X, fBodyAccJerk-std()-Y, fBodyAccJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the acceleromter data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 fBodyAccJerkMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional body jerk signal